CumulusNetworks/docs/content/cumulus-linux-53/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/EVPN-Multihoming.md

 {{%notice note%}}
 On a switch with the Spectrum 1 ASIC, you must enable EVPN-MH with the Linux commands.
 On a switch with Spectrum-2 and later, you can use the NVUE command.
 {{%/notice%}}

+{{%notice note%}}
+Inside a fabric, when EVPN-MH is enabled on some VTEPs, it is recommended to enable evpn-mh inside the entire fabric in order to avoid duplicate packets.
+{{%/notice%}}

 <!-- vale on -->
 {{< tabs "TabID105 ">}}
 {{<tab "NVUE Commands">}}